top of page

 Buddy Program Info Card

-The Buddy Program trial is rolling out in June 2020.
-Early steps are focusing on connecting with department leadership and gaining administrative buy-in.
+The Buddy Program trial rolled out in June 2020.
+Early steps focused on connecting with department leadership and gaining administrative buy-in.
 The decision was made to make the program opt out instead of opt in, so every provider would have someone to watch out for them.
-Buddy pairs are based on provider type (physician or Advanced Practice Provider) and FTE level within their hospital department.
+Buddy pairs were based on provider type (physician or Advanced Practice Provider) and FTE level within their hospital department.

-Each department member is informed of the program via email communication which explains the program purpose and provides the information card, program contact names & emails, and a list of all the buddy pairs for the department.
+Each department member was informed of the program via email communication which explained the program purpose and provided the information card, program contact names & emails, and a list of all the buddy pairs for the department.

 Lesson Learned